Hypothermia in Endurance Sports: Prevention, Symptoms, and Solutions

 • Silk, merino wool and some synthetics are best at wicking

-• Cotton is NOT a good choice because it traps moisture
+• Cotton is not a good choice because it traps moisture

 Middle Layer